omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 &nbsp;

 ### Configure DNS
 In this blog, we would like to setup our cluster in such way that we can access our deployed Camel routes publicly for **development** purposes.
-The application1 URL will be in this format:
+The application URL will be in this format:
 ```
 {APP_NAME}.{NAMESPACE_NAME}.{DNS_ZONE_URL}
 ```